George Lyman Kittredge: Early life and education

 Kittredge was born in Boston, Massachusetts, on February 28, 1860.
-His father, Edward "Kit" Lyman Kittredge, participated in the California Gold Rush of 1849, been shipwrecked, and had walked 700 miles across the desert before returning to Boston to marry a widow, Mrs. Deborah Lewis Benson, and start a family.
+His father, Edward "Kit" Lyman Kittredge, had participated in the California Gold Rush of 1849, had been shipwrecked, and had walked 700 miles across the desert before returning to Boston to marry a widow, Mrs. Deborah Lewis Benson, and start a family.
 Their precocious and bookish son George attended The Roxbury Latin School, which then had about a hundred pupils.
 George consistently led his class in marks and won a scholarship to Harvard, which he entered in 1878.

 As a freshman, George lived at home in Boston and walked to Harvard every day to save money.
 Kittredge garnered highest honors and joined several clubs, wrote light verse, and won Bowdoin prizes for his essays and translations, including one from English into Attic Greek.
 He also became a member of the editorial board of the Harvard Advocate, the college literary magazine.
 In 1881 Kittredge was the prompter and pronunciation coach in a celebrated undergraduate theatrical performance of Sophocles's Oedipus Rex in the original Greek, attended by Ralph Waldo Emerson, Julia Ward Howe, William Dean Howells, Charles Eliot Norton, Henry Wadsworth Longfellow, and classicist B. L. Gildersleeve of Johns Hopkins University.
 In 1882, Kittredge was elected Ivy Orator, and charged to deliver a humorous speech to his graduating class.
 Graduating with Kittredge that year was Philadelphian Owen Wister, who authored the first Western novel, The Virginian.